ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Consensus

+Consensus research is concerned with [Ethereum's proof-of-stake mechanism](/developers/docs/consensus-mechanisms/pos/).
+Some example consensus research topics are:

+- identifying and patching vulnerabilities;
+- quantifying cryptoeconomic security;
-Consensus research is concerned with [Ethereum's proof-of-stake mechanism](/developers/docs/consensus-mechanisms/pos/), for example identifying and patching vulnerabilities, quantifying cryptoeconomic security, increasing the security or performance of client implementations and developing light clients.
-Some fundamental redesigns of the protocol to confer large improvements to Ethereum are also being researched, for example single slot finality.
-Furthermore, the efficiency and safety and monitoring of the peer-to-peer networking between consensus clients are also important research topics.
+- increasing the security or performance of client implementations;
+- and developing light clients.

+As well as forward-looking research, some fundamental redesigns of the protocol, such as single slot finality, are being researched to allow for significant improvements to Ethereum.
+Furthermore, the efficiency, safety, and monitoring of peer-to-peer networking between consensus clients are also important research topics.

 #### Background reading